clojurewerkz/cassaforte.docs/articles/cql.md

 ---
-title: "Key/Value Operations"
+title: "Working With Cassandra Using Clojure, CQL, and Cassaforte"
 layout: article
 ---

 ## About this guide

-This guide explains more complex Key/Value operations, such as
+This guide covers most CQL operations, such as

-  * Inserting values
+  * Inserting data
+  * Querying
+  * Ordering
+  * Collection Types
-  * Tuning consistency/availability
+  * Counter Columns
   * Timestampls and TTL
   * Prepared Statements
-  * Collection Types
-  * Counter Columns
   * Range queries
   * Pagination
   * Filtering
-  * Ordering
+  * Tuning consistency/availability per-request

-This guide relies on certain features that are covered in [Advanced Client Options](/articles/advanced_client_options.html) guide.
+This guide relies on certain features that are covered in the [Advanced Client Options](/articles/advanced_client_options.html) guide.

 ## What version of Cassaforte does this guide cover?

 This guide covers Cassaforte 2.0 (including preview releases).

-## Inserting Rows
+## Inserting Rows (INSERT)

 Consider the following table: